NontapornWong/IS_player_lineup_classifier/README.md

 # Independent Study
-##  Predicting the Player Lineup of Manchester United Team: Applied Machine Learning
+##  ⚽Predicting the Player Lineup of Manchester United Team: Applied Machine Learning⚽
-In this project, I conducted experiments using machine learning classifiers on the lineup team of Manchester United.
-The aim was to predict which players should be included in the lineup based on historical statistics.
-By analyzing relevant data, I aimed to make informed decisions regarding player selection, ultimately enhancing the team's performance.
+In this project, I conducted experiments utilizing a combination of traditional machine learning classifiers, including Logistic Regression, K-Nearest Neighbors (KNN), Support Vector Machines (SVM), and neural network models implemented using TensorFlow.
+The objective was to predict the optimal player lineup for Manchester United based on historical statistics.
+By analyzing relevant data and employing various machine learning techniques, I aimed to make informed decisions regarding player selection, ultimately enhancing the team's performance.